george-hawkins/arf-drone/pages-and-videos.md

 2. <https://www.youtube.com/watch?v=H_Rvi7xQLdw> - assembly with the (then) newer E300 propulsion system (now replaced by the E305).
 Note: with the F450 you don't have to use the E305 PDB as the bottom plate of the F450 is a PDB.
 3. <https://www.youtube.com/watch?v=qJZa7p3rsCU> - installing the Naza M V2 - while I didn't use this flight controller it's interesting to see how everything is fitted in.

-Note: according to one of the comments the "video shows the base plate being mounted sideways.
+Note: according to one of the comments the first "video shows the base plate being mounted sideways.
 If you want to mount a front facing camera gimbal you should mount the base plate the other way."
 And someone else comments that "she moves the solder around with the iron and that means there is too little heat and the cable should be still until the solder has gotten hard again ... give a little more heat and hold it still a little longer after removing the heat!
 Better to use a more powerful soldering iron, then the time to heat it up is less and the heat doesn't go that deep in the board and the conector."

 Video 1 is nice and to the point, it shows the whole soldering job but using the older 30A OPTO ESCs where the plus and minus wires of the ESC aren't combined in a single cable (and so you have to be careful not to solder the separate cables so they cover the screw holes of the PDB).
 It emphasizes getting a robust solder joint with good "wetting".
 It also shows something called the VU (versatile unit) being soldered to the main power connections - the VU isn't an element of our build.
 It covers continuity testing and covering the solder points with hot glue to reduce the risk of shorts (something DJI's PDF manual just refers to in passing, telling you to use some kind of "insulating method at all solder spots").
 Mounting the motors and the ESCs to the arms and bolting the arms to the PDB is also covered.
-The ESCs are simple held onto the undersides of the arms with a single cable tie each.
+The ESCs are simply held onto the undersides of the arms with a single cable tie each.

 Video 2 shows soldering the ESCs from the newer E300 system to the small E300 PDB - these ESCs now have the plus and minus wires in a single cable just like those in the E305 system used in this build.
 In this video they spread a small amount of flux on the PDB pads before soldering.
 Then they add a small amount of solder to each pad, then they really hold each ESC plus and minus wire down on their appropriate pad for a noticeable while before then adding yet more solder on top.
 They more clearly cover placing CW and CCW motors on the appropriate arms.
 Unlike the first video the PDB is oriented so the longer sides are the nose and the tail and the red arms are the front facing arms - a configuration that seems common.
 This video also covers installing the more modern self-tightening propellers.